incubyte/incubyte.github.io/content/blog/technical-assessment-evaluation-criteria.md

 ## Technical
 We want to see how you code, think and generally vibe with the things that matter to us.
 Like choosing the right build and dependency management, code readability & formatting, amount of nesting in your code, commented-out code, using version control systems, modern IDEs, etc.

-Test Driven Development (TDD), pairing, refactoring, and working in iterations are a few practices we take seriously and use on a daily basis.
+Test-Driven Development (TDD), pairing, refactoring, and working in iterations are a few practices we take seriously and use daily.

 We do not expect everyone to be proficient at all these practices, but knowing about the benefits and committing to master them is a great start.
-Preparing for the interview by implementing these practices on a few Katas will help a lot.
+Preparing for the interview by implementing these practises on a few Katas will help a lot.
 BDD is a preferred method if you are programming for Automation Testing.

 ### Non-technical
 Attitude, effective communication, the ability to accept and deliver feedback, how well you use your IDE (read-shortcuts), the ability to work collaboratively as a team, and a consultant mindset to name a few, are some qualities we look for in a future team member.
 A common thread that binds every single person at Incubyte is the passion to keep learning.
-We learn -> apply -> learn again -> again apply towards the goal of achieving professional mastery -> repeat perpetually.
+We learn -> apply -> learn again -> apply once more towards the goal of achieving professional mastery.
 We believe that each individual owns their own career and is a lifelong learner.
-We have curated a blog on books you must read to this effect ([here](https://blog.incubyte.co/blog/books-we-believe-should-be-on-your-bookshelf-and-read-them-too/))
+Here is a curated a blog on books we recommended to this effect: ([here](https://blog.incubyte.co/blog/books-we-believe-should-be-on-your-bookshelf-and-read-them-too/))

 Life cannot be all work.
-Read your favorite books, write blogs, help with documents on GitHub, contribute to OSS or give back to the community, you will be provided with endless amounts of encouragement for wherever your passion lies.
+Read your favourite books, write blogs, help with documents on GitHub, contribute to OSS or give back to the community, you will be provided with endless amounts of encouragement for wherever your passion lies.

 ## To sum it all up